The-Marcy-Lab-School-Assignments/swe-checkpoint-challenge-mod-1-review-J-ezuss/src/short-response.md

 ### Response 3

 Your response...

-The value of product is
+- In the first iteration he value of `product` is the object `{ name: 'Laptop', price: 1000, inStock: true }`.

-What gets returned from the callback is the products that are `inStock` and wether it's true or false.
+- What gets returned from the callback is the products that are `inStock` and wether it's true or false.

-when the value is returned you will get wether the product is in stock or not in a true or false statement and it will just show you the products that are in stock only
+- When the value is returned you will get wether the product is in stock or not in a true or false statement and it will just show you the products that are in stock only